-The securities laws of certain Canadian provinces contain complex rules governing transactions between a public company and parties that are related to it (i.e., major shareholders, directors and officers) and that are of a certain threshold size.
-These rules are designed to prevent related parties from receiving a benefit from a public company to the detriment of its minority shareholders without their approval.
+The securities laws of certain Canadian provinces contain complex rules governing transactions between a public company and parties that are related to it (i.e., major shareholders, directors and officers) and that are of a certain threshold size - often referred to as "material conflict of interest transactions."
+These rules are designed to prevent related parties from receiving a benefit from a public company to the detriment of its minority shareholders without their approval and to level the playing field with respect to any informational advantage these related parties may have (or be perceived to have).
+Such transactions are generally subject to 'real-time review' by the applicable securities regulator and, where deficiencies in the process or disclosure associated with a transaction are identified, regulators have broad remedial powers, and can and will require enhanced disclosure and/or other changes to the transaction to assure the protection of minority securityholders.

-A take-over bid made by a related party of the target company (i.e. an "insider bid") will engage these special rules.
-In particular, a formal valuation of the target company's shares prepared by an independent valuator under the supervision of an independent committee of the target company's board will generally be required.
+A take-over bid made by a related party of the target company (i.e. an "insider bid") will engage these special rules, as will other transaction structures resulting in a "business combination" with a related party.
+In particular, such transactions typically require an enhanced review and approval process by the target's board, more robust disclosures pertaining to the background leading up to the transaction and, in many cases, may require that a formal valuation of the target company's shares be prepared by an independent valuator under the supervision of an independent committee of the target company's board.

-If the acquiror in a plan of arrangement or merger/amalgamation is related to the target company or if a related party is receiving a "collateral benefit," these rules will also generally apply.
-In particular, approval by a majority of the minority shareholders (i.e., shareholders unrelated to the acquiror or any related party who receives a collateral benefit) will generally be required in addition to the shareholder approval required by applicable corporate law.
+If the acquiror in a plan of arrangement is related to the target company or if a related party is receiving a "collateral benefit," these rules will also generally apply.
+In particular, approval by a simple majority of the minority shareholders (i.e., shareholders unrelated to the acquiror or any related party who receives a collateral benefit) will generally be required in addition to the shareholder approval required by applicable corporate law.
 Where the related party is acquiring the target company or is a party to a concurrent "connected transaction" of a certain threshold size, then a formal valuation of the target company shares, prepared by an independent valuator under the supervision of the target company's board or an independent committee of directors, may be required.